 Exterior sliding patio doors are built to last, but that doesn’t mean you can ignore maintenance and upkeep.
-In this article, our team at Clearwater Windows wants to explain how to take care of your newly installed sliding patio doors.
+In this article, our team at Clearwater Exteriors wants to explain how to take care of your newly installed sliding patio doors.
 We are the top exterior sliding patio doors company in the Denver, Colorado, region.
 To learn more, call our office today or reach out to our team using this website.

 How can I take care of my exterior sliding patio doors?

 Here, we explain seven ways you can take care of your exterior sliding patio doors.

 1. Keep the glass clean

 Want to keep your sliding patio doors looking brand new?
 One of the quickest and easiest steps you can take is to keep the glass clean.
 That sounds simple, but it is something that many people forget.
 Nothing makes the entrance to your property shine like clean and sparkling glass!

 Clean glass also provides functional benefits.
 It keeps dust, dirt, and grime from building up around the frame, which, over time, can encourage the door to stick.